LumaPictures/cg-stubs/README.md

 ## Generating the stubs

+You only need to do this if you your goal is to help improve the stubs.
+Otherwise, just use `pip`.

-(replace ocio with your desired package to generate)
+In the instructions below, replace ocio with your desired package to generate.

 First, look at `ocio/stubgen_ocio.sh` to see if there are any env vars to set in the `# Custom variables` section.